getsentry/sentry.engineering/data/blog/perfectly-fitting-text-to-container-in-react.md

 There's a way (I hear) to render text to a canvas and use `measureText` to get the dimensions, but I don't have a lot of `canvas` experience, I don't know what the A11y implications are, I'm loath to jump out of React too much, etc.

-## Attempt 1: Driving UI Renders Through React State
+## Attempt 1: Driving UI Through React State

 The [first version of the component](https://github.com/getsentry/sentry/pull/76209/commits/6a982d0167a0f290eff32bd46524aa72161184a9) stored everything in React state and drove UI updates through state updates.
 Here's a pseudocode version: